Thomas Leavitt (settler)

 Thomas Leavitt (1616–1696) was an English Puritan who was one of the earliest permanent settlers of the Province of New Hampshire.
 A farmer, Leavitt apparently followed Rev. John Wheelwright to his settlement of Exeter, New Hampshire.
-Later Leavitt moved on to Hampton.
+Leavitt later moved on to Hampton.
 He was seldom involved in town business, and was described by one writer as "a quiet, useful citizen."
-He was not remarkable, except insofar as those who crossed the Atlantic, swept by storms startling to Englishmen, to settle an unknown continent, peopled by tribes with which they were unfamiliar, were unremarkable.

 Life in the new world

-Thomas Leavitt arrived in Boston, Massachusetts, in 1635, and an early Boston record of 1636 shows him assessed a fine.
-Perhaps chafing at the discipline of early Puritan Boston, Leavitt departed in 1639 for Exeter, New Hampshire, where the Rev. John Wheelwright, a Puritan clergyman forced to flee England because of fears of persecution – and later forced to leave Massachusetts because of run-ins with ecclesiastical authorities – had settled and assembled a congregation.
+Thomas Leavitt arrived in Boston, Massachusetts Bay Colony, in 1635, and a city record from the following year shows him assessed a fine.
+Leavitt departed in 1639 for Exeter, Province of New Hampshire, where the Rev. John Wheelwright, a Puritan clergyman forced to flee England because of fears of persecution—and later forced to leave Massachusetts because of run-ins with ecclesiastical authorities—had settled and assembled a congregation.
 Leavitt remained in Exeter only a few years before eventually settling at nearby Hampton, one of the four original New Hampshire townships chartered by the General Court of Massachusetts.